RobertWHurst/LucidJS/readme.md

 	otherEmitter.trigger('pipedEvent');
 	emitter.trigger('triggeredEvent');

-All of this is great but eventully you may want to stop listening to an event, or stop piping events from another emitter This can be done very easily as you can see above.
+All of this is great but eventually you may want to stop listening to an event, or stop piping events from another emitter This can be done very easily as you can see above.

+	//clears everything
+	emitter.listeners.clear();

+	//clears just the listeners on the 'cake' event emitter.listeners.clear('cake');

+And you can also clear all listener callbacks on a single event	or the hole emitter in one clean swoop as above.

 Whats the point?
 ----------------